 What is Container Lifecycle Management?

 On average, a container changes hands 20 times during its journey.
-The common misconception is that "supply chain visibility”, which everyone defines differently, solves the inherent supply chain and logistics problems we are all familiar with.
+The common misconception is that "supply chain visibility”, which everyone defines slightly differently, solves the inherent supply chain and logistics problems we are all familiar with.

 The question shouldn’t be, “Where is my container?”